brevis-network/prover-network-ops/docs/run_prover_node.md

    You may use separate accounts for staking (`prover`) and for bidding/submitting proofs (`submitter`), or reuse the same Ethereum account for both.

+   Because the prover and submitter roles are decoupled, you can keep the **prover** account in a hardware/HD wallet (or any setup you do not want online), and run the bidder service with a separate **submitter** account that is allowed to sign and submit proofs.
+In this setup, the prover account is used for staking and identity, while the submitter account is used operationally by the bidder.

    | Field | Description |
    | ----- | ----------- |
    | `prover_url` | Pico proving service gRPC endpoint (`${pico-ip}:${port}`, default port `50052`). |